This chapter provides these topics about the Catalyst 3750-E and 3560-E switch software:

 –Root guard for preventing switches outside the network core from becoming the spanning-tree root

 –Loop guard for preventing alternate or root ports from becoming designated ports because of a failure that leads to a unidirectional link

 •Flex Link Layer 2 interfaces to back up one another as an alternative to STP for basic link redundancy

 •Link-state tracking to mirror the state of the ports that carry upstream traffic from connected hosts and servers and to allow the failover of the server traffic to an operational link on another Cisco Ethernet switch

-•RPS support through the Cisco Redundant Power System 2300, also referred to as the RPS 2300, for enhancing power reliability, configuring and managing the redundant power system.
-For more information about the RPS 2300, see the Cisco Redundant Power System 2300 Hardware Installation Guide that shipped with the device and that is also on Cisco.com
+•RPS support through the Cisco Redundant Power System 2300, also referred to as RPS 2300, for enhancing power reliability, including the ability to configure and manage the redundant power system.
+For more information about the RPS 2300, see the Cisco Redundant Power System 2300 Hardware Installation Guide that shipped with the device and also on Cisco.com.

 •Support for up to 1005 VLANs for assigning users to VLANs associated with appropriate network resources, traffic patterns, and bandwidth